openfisca/openfisca-doc/coding-the-legislation/legislation_parameters.md

 ## How to update parameters in python

-To add an entry to an existing parameter, use `update:
+To add an entry to an existing parameter, use `update`:

 > Example:
 > ```py